 RISK MANAGEMENT SCHEME

-Adopted by Full Town Council – 27th March 2023.
-Resolution: ??
-(F/21/01.13.01 Recommendation)
+Adopted by Full Town Council – 29th January 2024.
+Resolution:

 Risk Management Strategy

 Introduction

 This document sets out the framework on which risk management processes at Newmarket Town Council are based.
 This framework should assist in ensuring that a consistent approach is taken across the Council for the identification, assessment and evaluation of risks, and for ensuring that actions are proportionate to identified risks, thereby efficiently and effectively utilising resources and maintaining a balance between risks and controls.
 Risk management will strengthen the ability of the Council to achieve its objectives and enhance the value of services provided.